jonaskromer/pichess/docs/game-rules.md

 - May move forward two squares from its starting rank (rank 2 for White, rank 7 for Black).
 - Captures diagonally one square forward.
 - **En passant**: if a pawn advances two squares and lands beside an enemy pawn, the enemy pawn may capture it by moving diagonally to the skipped square.
 This right expires after the very next move.
+- **Promotion**: when a pawn reaches the back rank (rank 8 for White, rank 1 for Black), it must promote to a Queen, Rook, Bishop, or Knight.
+Append the promotion suffix to the move (e.g. `e8=Q`, `exd8=N`).
+Promotion is mandatory — the game rejects a pawn reaching the back rank without specifying a piece.

 ### Rook
 - Moves any number of squares horizontally or vertically.